jerome-colin/mtools/README.md

 # MTOOLS

-Generic classes for product and ROI definition can be found in 'common'
+Generic classes for product and ROI definitions can be found in 'common'